oozie/pyhumod/README.rst

 Clean API
 =========
-When finished getting started for most users the following should work:
+When finished getting started the following should work for most users:

 .. code:: python